 We recommend that any document be produced on good quality notepaper or card, or in the form of a notelet.
 If it bears the hospital, Trust or surgery name, address and logo, that can add a sense of formality.

 You might want to think about the use of images.
-As with wording, something that seems absolutely right for one person can be anathema to another.
-It may be best to use a flower image – perhaps bluebells or forget-me-nots.
+As with wording, something that seems absolutely right for one person can be completely wrong for another.
+It may be best to use a flower image – perhaps bluebells or forget-me-nots or viola tricolor, also known as Heartsease.
+We have some examples here.

 Do feel free to consult with us at the Miscarriage Association if you would like external feedback.